Arabian gazelle

 The Arabian gazelle (Gazella arabica) is a species of gazelle from the Arabian Peninsula.
-There are approximately 5,000 - 7,000 mature individuals in the wild.
+There are approximately 5,000 – 7,000 mature individuals in the wild.
+It is now synonymous with Gazella erlangeri, commonly known as Erlanger's gazelle or Neumann's gazelle.

 Taxonomy

 Until recently, it was only known from a single lectotype specimen mistakenly thought to have been collected on the Farasan Islands in the Red Sea in 1825.
 A 2013 genetic study of the lectotype specimen revealed that skull and skin do not stem from the same individual but belong to two distinct lineages of the mountain gazelle (Gazella gazella), necessitating restriction of the lectotype to the skin to conserve nomenclatural stability.
 A later study formalized the use of Gazella arabica for the Arabian lineage of the mountain gazelle, and synonymized Gazella erlangeri with G. arabica.

+Ecology and behavior

 Ecology

-Arabian gazelles predominantly feed on acacia trees (Genus Vachellia).
-They share their habitat with many other herbivores, including Dorcas gazelles, Nubian ibex, Asiatic wild ass, and Arabian oryx.

-Their main predators are Arabian wolves.

 The Arabian gazelle lives in grassland, shrubland, and desert habitat types.
+They predominantly feed on the leaves, flowers, and fruits of acacia trees (Genus Vachellia) and other trees and shrubs.
+Arabian gazelles are selective browsers, preferring woody plants over grasses.
+They predominantly feed on all fours, but may rear up on their hind legs to access higher food.
+They share their habitat with many other herbivores, including Dorcas gazelles (Gazella dorcas), mountain gazelles (Gazella gazella), Nubian ibex (Capra nubiana), Asiatic wild ass (Equus hemionus), and Arabian oryx (Oryx leucoryx).
+Their main predators are Arabian wolves (Canis lupus arabs).

+Arabian gazelles are crepuscular, most active in the early morning and evening when temperatures are cooler.
+In the heat of midday, they rest to chew their cud.

+They have been found with antibodies to the parasite toxoplasmosis (Toxoplasma gondii).
+They contract gastrointestinal diseases including clostridiosis and salmonellosis, as well as chronic renal fibrosis.